 What is a Citizenship Ceremony?

-The Department of Home Affairs will advise when your application has been processed and approved, enabling you to attend a citizenship ceremony.
-The Department of Home Affairs will send you an invitation to your allocated ceremony, which will be influenced by the date of approval of your application and also the amount of space available at the citizenship ceremony venue.
+The Department of Home Affairs will advise when your application has been processed and approved, enabling you to attend a Citizenship Ceremony.
+The Department of Home Affairs will then send you an invitation to your allocated ceremony, which will be influenced by the date of approval of your application and also the amount of space available at the ceremony venue.

 The ceremonies are usually presided by the Mayor.
 For more information about what you can expect to happen in a Citizenship Ceremony, view our online video above.